 Then, I’ll paint a second work of art over the first canvasses, virtually obscuring the physical incarnation, keeping the energy of the piece intact.
 I’ll repeat this layering twice and offer to a collector or collectors, the triptych with each additional abstract painted one on top of the other, obscuring either partially or entirely, the image below.
 In a sense this process is an aberration.

-So in fact Aberration is, in effect, a transitory canvass.
+So in fact Aberration is, in effect, a transitory canvas.

 The digital files will be of a high enough resolution to print using a fine art process like giclee.

-Art files can be tracked using protocols that indelibly stamp the artwork as a non-fungible token, which literally means “unique and not able to change or replace.
+Art files can be tracked using protocols that indelibly stamp the artwork as a non-fungible immutable token, which literally means “unique and not able to change or replace.”